 To schedule a free initial consultation with a Macon distracted driving lawyer to discuss your situation, call 478-238-1150.
-We not only handle local Macon and Warner Robins distracted driving accident claims, but statewide as well.
+We not only handle local Macon and Atlanta distracted driving accident claims, but statewide as well.
 Our distracted driving lawyer can assist those hurt in Albany Savannah and Columbus in addition to Atlanta, Augusta and all the Georgia cities in between.

 If you are outside of Georgia, then call our law firm at (478) 238-6600 for a free consultation.
 We can discuss nationwide accident representation.